wmorgan/dcos-docs/CONTRIBUTING.md

 - Links must include the full directory path, including version, relative to the root of dcos.io (e.g. `/docs/1.7/administration/sshcluster/`).
 Note that these links will not work in the GitHub code browser.
 It is recommended that you test your content [locally](#test-local) before submitting your PR.
 - Final page links are directory names, not filenames (e.g. `https://dcos.io/docs/latest/usage/service-discovery/mesos-dns/`).
 - You must have an `index.md` page for all parent directories (rather than using Github's README.md indexing).
-For example, the parent directory `/dcos-docs/1.7/administration/` must also contain `/dcos-docs/1.7/index.md`.
+For example, the parent directory `/dcos-docs/1.7/administration/index.md` must also contain `/dcos-docs/1.7/index.md`.
 - The table of contents of each page is automatically generated based on the top-level headers.
-- Directory tables of contents are automatically generated based on `post_title` and `post_excerpt` headers.
+- Directory tables of contents are automatically generated based on `post_title` (or `nav_title`) and `post_excerpt` headers.

 ## Style guidelines